 When Barcelona began to expand in the late 19th century, there a burst of fresh architectural energy in the Modernista movement, which broke with past styles.
 The leading light in this movement is Antoni Gaudí, whose work mixes traditional architectural styles with the new, and are a precursor to modern architecture.
 His most famous and best-loved work is the still-unfinished La Sagrada Família.

 Other notable Catalan architects in Barcelona at the time includes Lluís Domènech i Montaner and Josep Puig i Cadafalch, although their contribution to the Modernista movement is largely linked to Neo-Gothic works.

 Sagrada Família has been under construction since 1882, and has been a controversial building since work first began.
 It is one of the most popular tourist attractions in Barcelona and in Spain and is regarded as Gaudí’s masterpiece.

 Gaudí’s homage to Barcelona

 Like many of my generation, I was strongly influenced in my teenage years by George Orwell’s account of the Spanish Civil War, Homage to Catalonia.
-But when I was in Barcelona for an Easter Basilica of Sagrada Família was the one place I truly wanted to visit.
+But when I was in Barcelona for an Easter city break, the Basilica of Sagrada Família was the one place I truly wanted to visit.

 This towering church is often mistakenly identified as a cathedral.
 But Barcelona’s cathedral is a Gothic building dating from the 13th century, while Sagrada Família is a church without a parish, a basilica that is still being built and that is funded privately.